 Source: Exploring Florida, Le Moyne Gallery - Fort Caroline (Plate X)

 Just as at Charlesfort, Fort Caroline was under-supplied.
 A faction mutinied, and de Laudonniere was forced to let them sail away with the food on a search for more supplies.
-An English fleet commanded Sir John Hawkins arrived later, and it provided food to the starving French in exchange for fresh water.
-The French exchanged cannons for one of the four English ships and planned to sail home, abandoning the fort.
+An English fleet commanded by Sir John Hawkins arrived later, and the English provided food to the starving French in exchange for fresh water.
+The French also exchanged some of their cannons for one of the four English ships.
+They planned to sail home, and Fort Caroline was partially dismantled to reduce its value to the Spanish.

 the French established Charlesfort first in 1562 and then Fort Caroline in 1564